Building company failed on back of coronavirus crisis, court hears

 Its members petitioned for the provisional liquidator’s appointment to secure its assets and to ensure proceeds of those are properly distributed to the firm’s creditors.

-Ronnie Hudson BL, instructed by solicitor John Kieran, for the company, said it had been profitable for many years since its founding in 1997 and was involved in several major house building projects.
+Ronnie Hudson, instructed by solicitor John Kieran, for the company, said it had been profitable for many years since its founding in 1997 and was involved in several major house building projects.

-Counsel said the firm had been experiencing cash flow difficulties including issues concerning payments from Cairn Homes, for whom it has acted as a subcontractor on various projects.
+Counsel said the company had been experiencing cash flow difficulties including issues concerning payments from Cairn Homes, for whom it has acted as a subcontractor on various projects.

 It had also experienced difficulties dealing with Irish Water’s regulatory requirements on certain sites.